 - hazelcast.diagnostics.member-heartbeat.seconds: The frequency this plugin is writing the collected information to the disk.
 It is configured to be 10 seconds by default.
 0 disables the plugin. - hazelcast.diagnostics.member-heartbeat.max-deviation-percentage: The maximum allowed deviation percentage.
 Its default value is 100.
-For example, if the interval of member/member heartbeats is 5 seconds, a 100% deviation will be fine with heartbeats arriving up to 5 seconds after they are expected.
-So a heartbeat arriving after 9 seconds will not be rendered, but a heartbeat received after 11 seconds will be rendered.
+For example, if the interval of member/member heartbeats is 5 seconds, a 100% deviation is fine with heartbeats arriving up to 5 seconds after they are expected.
+So a heartbeat arriving after 9 seconds is not rendered, but a heartbeat received after 11 seconds is rendered.